misslivirose/basic-unity-vr/06_Assets&Textures.md

 Once you've added your desired textures to the ground of your maze, try running the game again - you'll notice that it's much easier to distinguish the pathways from the sky with the contrast from the new textured ground.
 We want to do the same thing with our walls to polish off the maze foundation.

-*Note: If you do't have access to the Asset Store, you can import basic Unity textures that come standard with the free version instead.*

 ##Modifying the wall texture

 {x: wall_texture}